The-Known-Galaxy/archives/sith/foremost_of_the_order/darth_penumbra/darth_penumbra.md

 The ones that passed were Erelil, ORN_Xarr95, KelubPanik, Yamota_Kaminishi, Konstyentyn, and Aryajaal, She taught each to the best of her abilities and helped them ascend to Sith Knight.
 Now, Penumbra recently retired and is a Sith Elder, not long after being challenged to a humiliation Kaggath.
 She was very busy so she had to forfeit the Kaggathand retire as Dark Councillor and Overlord.
-She also didn’t believe the reasoning behind the Kaggath was acceptable.
+She also didnâ€™t believe the reasoning behind the Kaggath was acceptable.
 During her time in the Order, she also achieved many accolades, such as Activity Accolade, Leadership Accolade, and Defender of the Order.